 People may not feel comfortable “derailing” the conversation onto a different set of tracks than the ones you’ve laid, which is why it is incumbent upon the leader to proactively encourage people to do so.
 Be explicit and ask: “What is a different question we could be asking?
 What am I missing?”

-Ultimately, the point of asking different types of questions is not just to make better decisions, but to facilitate leadership growth by empowering teams to make decisions.
-The only person truly qualified to make a decision is the person who lives in the situation every day, not the person with the biggest title in the room.
+The goal of asking different types of questions isn’t just to make better decisions.
+It’s also to support leadership growth by empowering others to decide for themselves.
+The best person to make a decision is the one closest to the situation.
+Not the one with the biggest title.

 At CO2 Coaching, we specialize in helping leaders unlock the questions that drive transformation.
 Our approach isn’t one-size-fits-all; it’s built on a deep understanding of your unique challenges.
 Let us help you—and your team—reach your next peak.